 Of all loyalty programs in Canada, Air Miles is the most recognized one and counts over 11 million members.
-Created in 1992, it has since made partnerships with over 200 retailers and travel related suppliers.
+Created in 1992, it has since made partnerships with over 200 retailers and travel-related suppliers.
+Honestly, Air Miles is probably the first loyalty program I ever heard of since my dad used to collect Air Miles at the Petro Canada near where I grew up.

 How to earn Air Miles

-With over 200 partners and more than 25 years presence in Canada, there are now many ways to earn Air Miles including”
+With over 200 partners and more than 25 years of presence in Canada, there are now many ways to earn Air Miles.
+If you’re an Air Miles collector, then make sure you’re aware of all the following ways to earn Air Miles.

-- In store: Show your Air Miles card in store to get miles based on your purchases.
-There are over 100 retailers offering Air Miles including Shell, IGA, Sobey’s, Metro Ontario, Rona, Lowe’s, ACE, Staples, Jean Coutu, etc. You can earn double the points at these merchants if you pay with an Air Miles credit card.
+- In-store: Show your Air Miles card in-store to get miles based on your purchases.
+There are over 100 retailers offering Air Miles including Shell, IGA, Sobey’s, Metro Ontario, Lowe’s, ACE, Staples, Jean Coutu, etc. You can earn double the points at these merchants if you pay with an Air Miles credit card.

 - Booking hotels and car rentals: When booking with select hotel and car rental chains, you can opt to earn AirMiles instead of hotels or car rental points.
 This includes Alamo, Avis, Budget, National, Best Western, Holiday Inn, Crowne Plaza, etc.

-- Book travel using travelhub.airmiles.ca: You will earn Air Miles if you book hotels, flights, car rentals or travel package through Air Miles travel portal.
+- Book travel using travelhub.airmiles.ca: You will earn Air Miles if you book hotels, flights, car rentals or travel packages through the Air Miles travel portal.

-- Take advantage of promotions: Air Miles runs many promotions and here are a few examples :
+- Take advantage of promotions: Air Miles runs many promotions that earn you extra points such as:

 - Promotions with partner retailers – search for them in your local flyers